 Skinny Broccoli and Mixed Vegetable Stir Fry

-Even if you’re not a big broccoli or vegetable lover, or if you have veggie-resistant family members, the stir fry is packed with so much flavor that everyone will forget how healthy it is and how many veggies they’re eating.
+Even if you’re not a big broccoli or vegetable lover, or if you have veggie-resistant family members, this Healthy Vegetable Stir-Fry is packed with so much flavor that everyone will forget how healthy it is and how many veggies they’re eating

 - 2 large/extra-large sweet Vidalia onions, sliced thinly

 - 1 1/2 to 2 cups lightly steamed broccoli (from about 1 small/medium stalk of broccoli; I use florets and stalk)

 - 1 cup sliced baby portobello or white mushrooms

 - 1/2 cup red pepper, diced small (from about 1/2 large red pepper)